mochi-hpc/mochi-doc/docs/source/yokan/02_config.rst

        :language: cpp

-Depending on on the backend used, opening a database may create files, or request to open existing files.
+Depending on the backend used, opening a database may create files, or request to open existing files.
 Closing a database will make it inaccessible to clients.
-If the database was in memory, it will also erase its content.
+If the database was in memory, it will also erase its contents.
 If it was backed up by files, it will close those files.
 Destroying the database will not only close it, it will also erase all corresponding files from the unerlying file system.